Author: erikadudley

 The Art of Living

 We’ve been fortunate to spend a fair amount of time in art spaces.
 Whether it’s a museum, stunning building, gallery, sculpture garden or studio, we’ll go a mile for art.
-As we embark on some adventures this summer, here is a look back at some
+As we embark on some adventures this summer, here is a look back at some of our favorite places.

 Luxe, Calme et Volupté